Stephen-I/Stephen-I.github.io/README.md

 # Objective

-To Investigate growth of Anime throughout teh year of 2023
+To Investigate growth of Anime throughout the year of 2023

+# Data Source

+What data is needed to acheive our objective?

+we need data on the top Anime ratings from 2023 that includes

+Anime names

+The studios their made by

+Amount of times they've been favourited

+The score rating

+Wheres the data coming from - https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset

 ### 1. What are the top 7 most liked Anime studios?